broadinstitute/cromwell-tools/pull_request_template.md

 - [ ] This PR added or updated tests.
 - [ ] This PR updated docstrings or documentation.
-- [ ] This PR applied (WDL/Python) style guidelines.
+- [ ] This PR applied Python style guidelines, specifically followed [Google style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html#example-google) for this repo.
 - [ ] This PR considered generalizability beyond our own use case.

 ---
 ### Follow-up Discussions
-_Please append follow-up discussions during the review process below:_
+_Please append follow-up discussions and issues during the review process below:_

 - No follow-up discussions.